Counter Narcotics Police of Afghanistan

-The Counter Narcotics Police of Afghanistan (CNPA) was a specialist force under the command of the Afghan National Police to conduct investigations and operations in Afghanistan related to narotics.
+The Counter Narcotics Police of Afghanistan (CNPA) was a specialist force under the command of the Afghan National Police to conduct investigations and operations in Afghanistan related to narcotics.
 The CNPA was assisted by American/British police officers with international special force units.

 Candidates for the 5-week long Counter Narcotics Course must have completed an 8-week basic police course and are carefully selected.

 Structure

 The CNPA was based in Kabul and is made up of six departments/directorates, which included various provincial and specialist units: